 - Use a currently supported Configuration Manager version.

-- ConfigMgr must be cloud-attached with Intune (co-management) and must have the following co-management workloads enabled:
+- Configuration Manager must be cloud-attached with Intune (co-management) and must have the following co-management workloads enabled and set to either Pilot Intune or Intune:

 For more information, see paths to co-management.